How will chronic kidney disease affect me during pregnancy?

-Yes there are some medicines used in CKD which have to be stopped before getting pregnant because they could harm your baby.
+There are some medicines used in CKD which have to be avoided in pregnancy because they could harm your baby.
 It is therefore important to check with your doctor before you try to get pregnant.

 Do not stop your medications without taking medical advice!

 This depends on the type of kidney disease that you have.
 Check with your doctor whether your condition is likely to be passed on to your child.